Tsirantonakis/CEHv10StudyGuide/10 - Trojans and Other Attacks.md

     - CryptoDefense
     - police-themed
 - **Other Virus Types**
+  - **Hypervisor Virus** - infects a hypervisor layer that can be injected into the guest OS layers
   - **Boot Sector Virus** - known as system virus; moves boot sector to another location and then inserts its code int he original location
   - **Shell Virus** - wraps  around an application's code, inserting itself before the application's
   - **Cluster Virus** - modifies directory table entries so every time a file or folder is opened, the virus runs